How to Work from Home with a Toddler: Effective and Easy-to-Apply Tips

 Swapping doesn't mean you take someone’s child while they take yours – there's nothing reasonable about that.
 Why swap your kid for another child and still not solve the challenge you have?

 When you swap sitting services with another parent, you agree to take their kids into your home for a period so that they can focus on what they need to achieve during that time.
 Then, conversely, they’ll also take your kids after they have completed their work, and you'll be able to focus on your job too.

 One other benefit of swapping sitting services is that your kids get to hook up with other children, which is good for their general development.

-One of the best ways to start teaching your kids how to have routines is making nap time a necessity for them.
-Besides instilling it as a discipline in them, you can also use the free two-three hours to get more done at work.
+One of the best ways to start teaching your kids how to have routines is introducing nap time.
+Besides instilling discipline in your children, you can also use the free two-three hours to get more done at work.

 Moreover, sleeping for two to three hours in the afternoon is healthy for kids.
 According to an article on Kidshealth.org, taking a nap in the afternoon makes it easier for kids to sleep better at night.
 It also aids their physical and mental development.

 11. Reward Your Child for Good Behavior

 It’s hard to work from home with kids who are fussy and uncooperative.
 Everyone is adjusting to the new setup, so it’s understandable if it gets even more challenging to maintain harmony.
 However, your kids may be amenable if you introduce rewards for following instructions and displaying good behavior.